 Nearly all students who apply to medical school will have strong grades and MCAT scores.
-In order to stand out, an applicant must showcase how they utilize their spare time with meaningful social or academic enrichment.
+In order to stand out, an applicant must showcase how they use their spare time with meaningful social or academic enrichment.

 Pursue Meaningful Experiences

 Working to support yourself, volunteering in an appropriate health-care setting, and undergraduate (or graduate) research are the most common co-curricular and extra-curricular activities on student resumes.
 In addition, college organizations and fraternities offer many social and academic service opportunities where you can develop and practice important leadership skills.
-Even serving as a Teaching Assistant for a college professor can become a meaningful learning and leadership opportunity.
+Even serving as a teaching assistant for a college professor can become a meaningful learning and leadership opportunity.

 Medical schools also look for students who show dedication to causes and/or communities.
 These do not necessarily have to pertain to the health-care industry, but should demonstrate that you are capable of deep involvement and making a long-term commitment.
 In many cases, students will become involved, volunteer, or work in a health care setting to shadow a number of physicians of different specialties and interact with patients.